anquanscan/sec-tools/README.md

 [PacketWhisper](https://github.com/TryCatchHCF/PacketWhisper): PacketWhisper: Stealthily exfiltrate data and defeat attribution using DNS queries and text-based steganography.
 Avoid the problems associated with typical DNS exfiltration methods.
 Transfer data between systems without the communicating devices directly connecting to each other or to a common endpoint.
 No need to control a DNS Name Server.
 [jfscan](https://github.com/nullt3r/jfscan): JF⚡can - Super fast port scanning & service discovery using Masscan and Nmap.
 Scan large networks with Masscan and use Nmap's scripting abilities to discover information about services.
 Generate report.
 [vuln-web-apps](https://github.com/geeksonsecurity/vuln-web-apps): A curated list of vulnerable web applications.
 [SpoolSploit](https://github.com/BeetleChunks/SpoolSploit): A collection of Windows print spooler exploits containerized with other utilities for practical exploitation.
+[Hemera](https://github.com/KerberosSec/Hemera): O Hemera é um Software voltado para o desenvolvimento de Phishings.
+Seu intuito é auxiliar nos estudos de segurança digital.